C F Booth: Millmoor

 In 1987, Ken Booth bought Rotherham United F.C. out of administration.
 For 17 years, the Booth family owned the club, with Booth chairman.
-After the collapse of the ITV Digital deal, and with club debts at £3 million, the family sold the club for a nominal £1 in December 2004 to a group of supporters led by solicitor Peter Ruchniewicz, in returning for gaining ownership of the club's ground at Millmoor (located adjacent to the firms main scrapyard, the Clarence Metal Works), the Tivoli nightclub in front of it and the Hooton Lodge training ground.
+After the collapse of the ITV Digital deal, and with club debts at £3 million, the family sold the club for a nominal £1 in December 2004 to a group of supporters led by solicitor Peter Ruchniewicz, in returning for gaining ownership of the club's ground at Millmoor (located adjacent to the firm's main scrapyard, the Clarence Metal Works), the Tivoli nightclub in front of it and the Hooton Lodge training ground.

-The club paid the Booths £200,000 per annum in rent, and were responsible for the grounds maintenance and up keep.
-The club started a ground upgrade programme, but came into dispute with the Booth's over the lease period and additional fees, which included: 30 free tickets to every home match, with entertainment; advertising in the ground; and first call on away tickets and FA Cup final tickets.
+The club paid the Booths £200,000 per annum in rent, and were responsible for the ground's maintenance and up keep.
+The club started a ground upgrade programme, but came into dispute with the Booths over the lease period and additional fees, which included: 30 free tickets to every home match, with entertainment; advertising in the ground; and first call on away tickets and FA Cup final tickets.

 In May 2008, Rotherham United left Millmoor after talks with Ken Booth broke down.
 The team moved to the Don Valley Stadium in Sheffield until 2012, when the club moved into a new community stadium in Rotherham.
-Millmoor is currently unused apart from its car park which has been used by C F Booth as an overspill and storage area for former tube trains awaiting scrapping.
+Millmoor is currently unused apart from its car park which has been used by C F Booth as an overspill and storage area for former London Underground rolling stock trains awaiting scrapping.